kalexandriabond/loki_1/session_procedure.md

 at end of each week of sessions:

+* calculate earnings for the week.
-ask participant to complete w9 and human subject pay form submit with IRB approval letter to Tisha
+* ask participant to complete: w9 + HSRP form + electronic funds transfer form
+* email forms with IRB approval letter to Tisha
+* get email endorsement of forms from participant in lieu of physical signature